Dynamic Data-Free Knowledge Distillation by Easy-to-Hard Learning Strategy: Design and Discussion of CuDFKD

 \subsection{Does CuDFKD work well?}

-In this subsection we need to give a theoretical perspective on whether the easy-to-hard strategy improves the performance of DFKD.
-Noticing that CuDFKD does not perform enough well when distilling small neural networks, here we give a brief discussion on the results.
-From the VC theory of distillation \cite{lecun1998gradient,lopez2015unifying,mirzadeh2020improved}, the error between the teacher and student of CuDFKD is bound by
+In this section, we provide a theoretical perspective on whether the easy-to-hard strategy improves the performance of DFKD.
+While we observed that CuDFKD might not perform as well when distilling small neural networks, we briefly discuss the results.
+By the VC theory of distillation \cite{wang2021knowledge}, the error between the teacher and student in CuDFKD is bounded by: